Fentons Creamery: In the news

 In February 2016, to commemorate Super Bowl 50 (played in Santa Clara's Levi's Stadium), Fentons Creamery created the "Cookie Bowl 50", a 10-pound sundae of 12 scoops of vanilla, chocolate and strawberry ice cream, plus boulders of Oreo cookies drenched in hot fudge, pineapple, strawberry, marshmallow, and caramel toppings, whipped cream, Oreo Crumbles and cherries—all served in a bowl made from Oreos.

-In March 2021, Fentons Creamery made national news when a "very generous" patron left a $1,000 tip for their staff.
-The gratuity came with a receipt for a $63.31 order, on which the customer wrote "stay well" with a smiley face.

 Notable awards

 #1 Top Dessert in America

 The Banana Special was Named the #1 Top Dessert in America by The Food Channel.
 The dessert is made with a ripe, split banana and topped with three pounds of home-churned vanilla, strawberry and chocolate ice cream.
 Fresh strawberries and pineapples are ladled on top, followed by a gooey river of rich chocolate sauce.